scottbedard/twister/docs/cube.md

 ## Basic Usage

-Create a cube instance using the `Cube` constructor.
+Create a puzzle instance using the `Cube` constructor.

 ```js
 import { Cube } from '@bedard/twister'